Platoniq/brand/Guidelines-EN.md

-i# Specifications for visual customization of Decidim
+# Specifications for visual customization of Decidim

 ## References